jfcloutier/karma_system/design_notes/som.md

 When a CA is asked to join an umwelt as part of the mitosis of another CA, it either accepts or refuses with probability modulated by its state.

-It refuses being recruited if it does not yet have a symbolic generative model.
+It refuses being recruited if it does not yet have a symbolic generative model (a.k.a causal theory).

 The probability that it accepts goes down: